syuvraj19/To-Do-List-App/README.md

 3. **Open `index.html` in your web browser to view the app.**

-## Usage
+## 🛠️ Usage

+Here's how to make the most of your To-Do List App:

 1. **Add a Task:**
-   - Enter the task description.
+   - Enter the task description in the input field.
-   - Select a due date.
+   - Select a due date from the calendar.
-   - Choose a priority level.
+   - Choose a priority level (Low, Medium, High) from the dropdown menu.
-   - Click the "ADD" button.
+   - Click the "ADD" button to add the task to your list.

 2. **Complete a Task:**
-   - Click the "Completed" button next to the task.
+   - Click the "Completed" button next to the task to mark it as done.

 3. **Remove a Task:**
-   - Click the "Remove Task" button next to the task.
+   - Click the "Remove Task" button next to the task to delete it from your list.

 4. **Filter Tasks:**
-   - Use the dropdown menu to filter tasks by priority.
+   - Use the dropdown menu to filter tasks by their priority levels.

 5. **Search Tasks:**
-   - Enter a search term in the search box to find specific tasks.
+   - Enter a search term in the search box to quickly find specific tasks.

 6. **Toggle Dark Mode:**
-   - Click the dark mode toggle switch to switch between light and dark mode.
+   - Click the dark mode toggle switch to switch between light and dark mode, enhancing your viewing experience based on your preference.

+## 🧰 Technologies Used

+- **HTML5:** For the structure and layout of the app.
+- **CSS3:** For styling the app, including dark mode.
+- **JavaScript:** For dynamic behavior and functionality.
+- **LocalStorage:** To persist tasks between sessions.